LylietM/LylietM/README.md

 ---

-*Let's connect and collaborate on spatial ecology, open science, and conservation!*
+*Let's connect and collaborate on spatial ecology, open science, and wildlife conservation!*